pinkycollie/accessibility-validator/README.md

 ## 🤝 Contributing

-This service is part of the MBTQ ecosystem and follows Deaf-first development principles:
+This service is part of the 360 Magicians and follows Deaf-first development principles:

 1. **Visual-First Development**: All UI changes must prioritize visual communication
 1. **ASL Logic**: Consider sign language navigation patterns